ministryofjustice/fala/README.md

 `pytest playwright`

-pytest on its own will execute all pytest's in the repo, which will also execute other tests that are note playwright. the appended `playwright` is directory where to look for playwright related tests.
+The appended `playwright` is directory where to look for playwright related tests.

+Note: Running pytest in FALA directory without going into the playwright directory will run every python test in the project.
+Ensure you are in the correct directory when running playwright tests.

 ### Docker